xenon007/ai-engineering-hub/motia-content-creation/README.md

 We use the following tech stack:
 - Motia as the unified backend framework
 - Firecrawl to scrape web content
-- OpenAI for agentic capabilities
+- Ollama for serving Deepseek-R1 LLM

 ## 🎯Overview